dotku/game-exchange-box/README.md

 # Game Rich Giver

-It is a trading platform that each player can playce their item into a box.
+It is a trading platform that each player exchange their items.

+1. Each place their item to a box.
-Once both of them click "accept", they will succesfully trade the items; If any of them rejected, the trade failed.
+2. Once both of them click "accept", they will succesfully trade the items; If any of them rejected, the trade failed.
+3. Once they finished the trading, they could start another trading.